jasbirasingh/about-me/README.md

 Developed a Discrete Simulation Model of the inbound/ outbound truck operations in a high-throughput warehouse facility.
 Three models with different number of resources and process paths were developed to evaluate which provided the highest operational throughput.
 Performed a one-way ANOVA analysis to determine if the models were significantly different.

+**Cyber-Physical Systems Security**

+Modelled a Cyber-Physical System cyber-attack and detection system through mathematical models using MATLAB Simulink.
+Testing Data that mimiced attacks to the System were modelled using Time-Series models (Prophet, ARIMA) whereas different detection mechanisms were developed from supervised learning models such as Logistic Regression, Support Vector Machines and Deep Neural Networks.